+ What is an institutional repository?

 + How is this different from self-publishing on my own website/blog/etc?

 If you have a static website that is periodically updated, then you know how difficult it is to keep it up to date.
 We can help BU researchers and faculty members manage their materials in a central location, in standardized formats, and in ways that allow for more effective search, retrieval, and long-term preservation.
+You may also deposit materials in the repository and link to them from your site.

 + Can my articles be used to provide search or other services by companies such as Google?